sbracegirdle/sbracegirdle/README.md

 - 👋 Hi, I’m @sbracegirdle
 - 👀 I’m interested in a wide variety of software engineering topics from front-end, to back-end, Cloud and DevOps.
-- 🌱 I’m currently learning about Golang
+- 🌱 I have a wide range of technical experience in Web, TS/JS, Python, Golang, React, AWS, and more.
 - 💞️ I'm a Senior Software Engineer at GovConnex.
 I previously worked at Mechanical Rock and SEQTA Software.
 I've been working in senior and lead roles for the majority of the last 20 years.
 - 📫 Visit my blog at https://letsbuild.cloud, which also has my contact details.